 But the removal of the headphone jack has enabled phone manufacturers to make their handsets slimmer and more waterproof, and may one day lead to improved audio.

 So, is taking away the headphone jack a smart move by phone makers?
 Or one in the eye for the consumer?
 Either way, it’s a trend that seems here to stay.
-Here are four phones that don’t have a 3.5mm slot and how you can access audio with them.
+Here are five phones that don’t have a 3.5mm slot and how you can access audio with them.